pxlbrain-games/rottn/README.md

 ## Testing

-To start the server run `python -m bossfight.server`, the start any number of clients in additional terminals with `python -m bossfight.client`.
+Start the client with `python -m bossfight.client`.
+You can run the server seperately with `python -m bossfight.server`, but currently it is expected that the client starts the server as a subprocess.

 ### Unit Tests

-py.test unit tests in `.\tests\` folder.
+py.test (https://docs.pytest.org) unit tests in `.\tests\` folder.